 Please 'Like' Our Sponsor

-No need to purchase anything, but please do us a favor and 'Like' our sponsor on Facebook to show your appreciation for this free service.
+No need to purchase anything, but please do us a favor and 'Like' our sponsors on Facebook to show your appreciation for this free service.
 Thanks!
 Facebook.com/LegndWebDesign

 Lent call us into deeper relationship with Christ.
 We need tools to help us build up a life worthy of the call of the Gospel.
 We face a daunting task, but one achievable in the light of faith.
 Pope Benedict tells us in his Lenten message: “The Christian life consists in continuously scaling the mountain to meet God and then coming back down, bearing the love and strength drawn from him, so as to serve our brothers and sisters with God’s own love.”
 We'll scale mountains and serve others through our Daily Sacrifices.